Video and PDF Download

 next beat is a permutation of an E minor 7 chord.

-This phrase also highlights some of Redman's nice grace note technique (NOT SCOOPING!).
+This phrase also highlights Redman's effective grace note technique.

-During the second solo, in an ingenious move, Redman acknowledges Sonny Rollins, the original soloist on this song.
-About half way through the second solo section, Redman quotes Sonny Rollins' most well-known composition, "St. Thomas."
-What makes this so remarkable is the musicality with which it is accomplished.
-It fits so naturally with what surrounds it that it is questionable whether it was premeditated or not.
-Rollins was renowned for quoting (often obscure) melodies in his improvisations, which makes this a fitting tribute to the master.
+In an ingenious move during his second solo, Redman acknowledges Sonny Rollins, the original soloist on this song.
+About half-way through we hear Redman quote Sonny Rollins' most well-known composition, "St. Thomas."
+What makes this moment even more remarkable is the musicality with which it is accomplished: it fits seamlessly within the surrounding context -- something that's hard to pull-off with any quote, even if 100% spontanous.
+Rollins is renowned for quoting melodies and tunes in his improvisations, which makes this a fitting tribute to the master.
 Interestingly, the songs are in the same key, C major.

 Redman applied a motific development technique known as diminution when quoting "St. Thomas."
 Diminution is defined by Hal Crook as: